EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 ## Abstract submission and funding applications

+**Deadlines:**
+  * Deadline for talk proposals: 30 July 2023
+  * Notification of acceptance: 6 August 2023
+  * Camera-ready versions: 20 August 2023.
-Deadline for funding applications: 23 July 2023
+  * Deadline for funding applications: 23 July 2023

 Funding can be offered to some participants who are members of EuroProofNet ([membership application](https://e-services.cost.eu/action/CA20111/working-groups/apply) is free).